CosmWasm/cw-template/meta/README.md

 This folder is ignored via the `.genignore` file.
 It contains meta files that should not make it into the generated project.

-In particular, it is used for an AppVeyor CI script that runs on `cosmwasm-template` itself (running the cargo-generate script, then testing the generated project).
+In particular, it is used for an AppVeyor CI script that runs on `cw-template` itself (running the cargo-generate script, then testing the generated project).
 The `.circleci` directory contains a script destined for any projects created from this template.